grasshoff/philhistcomp/docs/terminological_continuity/Zwischenbericht.md

     * Dominik Perler, "What are Faculties of the Soul?
 Descartes and his Scholastic Background", in: John Marenbon, *Continuity and Innovation in Medieval and Modern Philosophy: Knowledge, Mind and Language*, Oxford, OUP, 2013.

-    * Dominik Perler, "Classifying the Passions:	Descartes	and	His	Scholastic	Background",	in: Belgioioso & Carraud (eds.), *Les	passions	de l’âme*, Turnhout: Brepols	(forthcoming, maybe I can get a copy of the draft, if not, then the first reference should still be enough).
+    * Dominik Perler, "Classifying the Passions:	Descartes	and	His	Scholastic	Background",	in: Belgioioso & Carraud (eds.), *Les	passions	de l’âme*, Turnhout: Brepols	(the first ref. is enough, but could serve as suggestion/inspiration for future research!).

 2. **René Descartes**

     * Meditationes de prima philosophia (esp.
 Med.
 IV & VI)
+      - pdf of Engl. transl.
     * The Passions of the Soul (esp.
 Part I & II)
+      - pdf of Engl. transl.
     * Principia Philosophiae (esp.
 Part I)
+      - pdf of Engl. transl.
     * La Recherche de la Vérité (esp.
 Eluc.
 X)
+      - pdf of Engl. transl.

 3. **William of Ockham**

-    * Quodlibeta Septem (esp.
+    * Quodlibetal Septem (esp.
 Part I & II, i.e. OT 9)
       - Engl.
 Transl.: Fredosso & Kelley, Quodlibeta Questions, Yales Uni.
-Press, *not* available for free as pdf/txt
+Press, *not* available for free as pdf/txt (waiting for answer from YUP, otherwise: OCR relevant passages)
     * Ordinatio (esp.
 Part I, i.e. OT 1)
+      - list of Engl. transl. of Ockham's writings (incl. those of Reportatio and Ordinatio listed below) found in Intro to *Cambridge Compaion to Ockham* (published 2006, thus not up to date!)
+      - Boehner, 1990, 18-25, (from I.Prol.i); found in: Boehner (ed., 1964) Ockham's Philosophical Writings (also check for other relevant Engl. translations!)
     * Reportatio (esp.
 Part II & IV, i.e. OT 5 & 7)
+      - Hyman & Walsh, 1983, 670-9 (from II.12-13), 689 (from III.4); (maybe) found in Walsh & Hyman (2010) Philosophy in the Middle Ages

 4. **Francisco Suárez**

     * De Anima (DA, esp.
 Parts I & II)
       - Engl. transl.: Kronen & Reedy, Selections from De Anima (Disp.
 1 & Disp.
-2, Q. 3), Philosophia Verlag, *not* available for free as pdf/txt
+2, Q. 3), Philosophia Verlag, *not* available for free as pdf/txt (obtained, 600-800 occ.)
-      - Sydney Penner's (2011) Engl. transl. of Suárez' De Anima, Disputation 12, Question 2 (10 occurences of term 'soul'; however, translation probably not consistent with Kronen & Reedy's transl., thus only use if desperately in need of more examples)
+      - Sydney Penner's (2011, *not revised*) Engl. transl. of Suárez' De Anima, Disputation 12, Question 2 (10 occurences of term 'soul'; however, translation probably not consistent with Kronen & Reedy's transl., thus only use if desperately in need of more examples)
     * Disputationes Metaphysicae (DM, esp.
 Part 12.2 & 18.5)
+      - Sydney Penner's Engl. transl. of selected passages, some revised (sections of DM8, 10, 12, 13, 23, 24, 30, 32, 48), some unrevised (20 occ. of term soul in his revised transl.)
+      - Kronen & Reedy's transl. of DM15: On the formal cause of substance, Marquette Uni.
+Press (obtained, 300 occ. of soul)
+      - Vollert's transl. of DM7: On the various kinds of distinctions, Marquette Uni.
+Press (obtained, 6 occ. of soul)
+      - Wells' Engl. transl. of DM31: On the essence of finite being as such, and the existence of that essence and their distinction, Marquette Uni.
+Press (obtained, 70 occ. of  soul)
+      - Dolye's Engl. transl. of DM47: On real relation, Marquette Uni Press (obtained, 5 occ.)
+      - Ross' Engl. transl. of DM6: On formal and universal unity, Marqutte Uni.
+Press (not yet obtained)
+      - Freddoso's Engl. transl. of DM17-19: On efficient causality, Yale Uni.
+Press (not yet obtained)
     * De actibus qui vocantur passiones (esp.
 I.3)
+      - not yet found an Engl. transl.

 5. **John Kronen's suggestions for additional literature**